Nakajima quiver varieties in dimension four: Preliminaries

 \begin{lem}[Branching] If \((\graph,\root)\) has a weighted subgraph of the form

 for some \(n\in\Int[1]\), then \(\root[i]\leq2\root[j]-n\ceil{\tfrac{\root[j]}{2}}\) and \(n\leq3\).
-In particular \(\root[j]\geq\root[i]\) if \(n=2\) and \(\root[j]\geq2\root[i]\) (or \(2\root[i]+3\) for \(\root[j]\) odd) if \(n=3\). \end{lem} \begin{proof} Since \(\root[j]\) is balanced, by definition and \cref{lem:half} we have \(2\root[j]-\root[i]=\root[j_1]+\cdots+\root[j_n]\geq n\ceil{\tfrac{\root[j]}{2}}\) and rearranging gives the first claim.
+In particular \(\root[j]\geq\root[i]\) if \(n=2\) and \(\root[j]\geq2\root[i]\) (or \(\root[j]\geq2\root[i]+3\) for \(\root[j]\) odd) if \(n=3\). \end{lem} \begin{proof} Since \(\root[j]\) is balanced, by definition and \cref{lem:half} we have \(2\root[j]-\root[i]=\root[j_1]+\cdots+\root[j_n]\geq n\ceil{\tfrac{\root[j]}{2}}\) and rearranging gives the first claim.
 If \(n\geq4\), we see that \(\root[i]\leq2\root[j]-4\ceil{\tfrac{\root[j]}{2}}\leq2\root[j]-2\root[j]=0\), which is impossible as \(\root\geq*0\).
 Similarly, if \(n\geq2\) then \(\root[i]\leq2\root[j]-2\ceil{\tfrac{\root[j]}{2}}\leq2\root[j]-\root[j]=\root[j]\). \end{proof}

-The second part of \cref{lem:branch} implies that in decreasing chains, a sequence of vertices with successively lower weights, branching is impossible.
-Hence we can fully investigate restrictions for balanced decreasing chains that start with an unbalanced vertex.
+The second part of \cref{lem:branch} implies that in decreasing chains, meaning a sequence of vertices with successively lower weights, branching (\(n\geq2\)) is impossible.
+Hence we can fully understand balanced decreasing chains that start with an unbalanced vertex.

 \begin{lem}[Down-by-\(d\)] Let \((\graph,\root)\) have a weighted subgraph of the form